How Long to Smoke a Brisket at 225 – A Matter of Time

-How Long to Smoke a Brisket at 225
+How Long to Smoke a Brisket At 225

 A Note About Cooking Time